NTUT-NPC/shorts/README.md

 #### Try Redirect API

-The `/api/try` endpoint allows you to attempt to redirect to a slug and fall back to a specified path if the slug is not found.
-This API requires two parameters: `slug` (the redirect to try) and `fallback` (the path to redirect to if the slug doesn't exist).
+The `/api/try` endpoint allows you to attempt to redirect to a slug and fall back to a specified URL if the slug is not found.
+This API requires two parameters: `slug` (the redirect to try) and `fallback` (a complete URL to redirect to if the slug doesn't exist).

 ```sh
 curl -v "localhost:8080/api/try?slug=discord&fallback=not-found"